forestdb/forestdb.org/models/tug_o_war_explanations.md

 > Alice won because Bob was lazy.

-My intuition is that this sentence means that it's more likely that Bob is strong and that Alice is weak.
+My intuition is that this sentence means that it’s more likely that Bob is strong and that Alice is weak.

 Relative to "and", these interpretations kind of bear out...